 My name is Rolf Schierbeek.
 I am Dutch citizen, a seasoned, spiced and curried traveller; who likes Japanese gardens, Asian culture, historic cities and ... moving around asia.
-My favorite transport methods are bicycle, walking, motorbiking, (steam)train, flying and gliding.
-I have been bicycling around old cities like Mandalay, Chiang Mai and Ankor.
+My favourite transport methods are the bicycle, walking, motorbiking, and (steam-)trains; I have had great fun bicycling around old cities like Mandalay, Chiang Mai and Angkor.

-Apart from many bicycle rides in rather remote locations I have done a lot of motorbike riding on many different types of motorcycles, from a small Honda Wave to offroad dirt-bikes to large motorcyles.
+Apart from many bicycle rides in rather remote locations I have done a lot of motorbike riding on many different types of motorcycles, from a small Honda Wave to off-road dirt-bikes to large motorcycles.

 I'm interested in colonial history and have spent a considerable time in India; and I have also been to Japan, Thailand, Myanmar, Cambodia, the United States, France and a few other countries.
 I'm also interested Buddhism and Hinduism, and for example like to study the reliefs in the temples of Angkor Wat.

 I'm always happy to go off the beaten path, for example Angkor Thom is great to explore on a mountain bike.
 Many paths exist in the jungle, some are well trodden, many are well hidden to the public.
 There are for example a few lakes in Angkor Thom that are visible on Google Earth, but quite hard to find.

 Butterfly pond is just a 15 minute walk from the tourist road, but the entrance to the forest path has been expertly hidden, since the locals who know this stunning little lake do not want any other people having a picknick on the large grassy field.
 It is a little hidden paradise for the hundreds of butterflies who gorge themselves on the many flowers, and for some waterfowl which are scared off by your sudden appearance in this tranquil spot.